Picovoice/porcupine/tools/optimizer/README.md

 #### How do I deal with "[ERROR] could not find the pronunciation of XXX"?

 The optimizer has information about tens of thousands of commonly-used English words.
 That being said, your chosen keyword might not be available in its internal dictionary.
-In you are interested in the commercial license we can create the custom models for you.
+If you are interested in the commercial license, we can create the custom models for you.